neo-project/global-blockchain-compliance-hub/_posts/South Africa/1111-11-01-south-africa-registry-requirements.md

 An NPO can register with the NPO Directorate in the [National Department of Social Development (DSD)](http://www.dsd.gov.za/npo/index.php?option=com_content&task=view&id=13&Itemid=35).
 An NPO can be a trust, a company or organisation, which has a public rather than a private purpose.
 This means that your NPO will not operate for profit but provide services.

 #### Types of NPOs include:
--Non-governmental organisations (NGOs)
+- Non-governmental organisations (NGOs)
--Community-based organisations (CBOs)
+- Community-based organisations (CBOs)
--Faith-based organisations (FBOs)
+- Faith-based organisations (FBOs)
--Organisations that have registered as Section 21 Companies under the Company Act 61 of 1973 -Trusts that have registered with Master of the Supreme Court under the Trust Property Control Act 57 of 1988 -Any other voluntary association that is not for profit
+- Organisations that have registered as Section 21 Companies under the Company Act 61 of 1973
+- Trusts that have registered with Master of the Supreme Court under the Trust Property Control Act 57 of 1988
+- Any other voluntary association that is not for profit

 #### Who is responsible for NPOs?